-RTC battery The internal RTC battery backs up the Real Time Clock (RTC) and calendar.
-AC adaptor The AC adaptor provides power to the system and recharges the batteries when they are low.
-It comes with a detachable power cord which will either have a 2-pin or 3-pin plug enclosure.
-As the AC adaptor is universal, it can receive a range of AC voltages from 100 to 240 volts, however you should note that the output current varies among different models.
-Using the wrong adaptor can damage your computer.
-Refer to the section in Chapter 2, The Grand Tour .
-Disks Hard disk drive The size of the hard disk drive varies depending on the model.
-To check which type of HDD is included in your model, open the TOSHIBA PC Diagnostic Tool Utility by clicking Start -> All Programs -> TOSHIBA -> Utilities -> PC Diagnostic Tool .
-Please note that part of the hard disk's overall capacity is reserved as administration space.
-Additional HDD drive sizes may be introduced.
+Hard disk drive or Solid state drive The size of the hard disk drive or Solid State Drive varies depending on the model.
+To check which type of HDD/SSD is included in your model, open the TOSHIBA PC Diagnostic Tool Utility by clicking Start -> All Programs ->TOSHIBA -> Utilities -> PC Diagnostic Tool .
+Some models are equipped with a "Solid State Drive (SSD)" instead of a hard disk drive.
+Please note that part of the hard disk or Solid state drive's overall capacity is reserved as administration space.
+Additional HDD/SSD drive sizes may be introduced.